tmuratc/nodejs-datapipeline/README.md

 ## Description
 This is a Node.js express app as a data pipeline backend web service.
 It is designed to response following;
- - Post Request will paste json logs to BigQuery table.
+ - It takes JSON logs by Post Request and publishes to Pub/Sub.
  - Get Request will return a summary result from BigQuery table.
  - Service is designed to have data life cycle as;
  - Post Request-> Pub/Sub -> BigQuery Table -> Get Request